jayxps/DESC_Stress_Drop/README.md

 ## Directory Structure

-**Note 1**: the Python and MATLAB packages follow the same naming patterns other than the suffixes
+**Note 1**: The Python and MATLAB packages follow the same naming patterns except for the suffixes
 - Python: .ipynb (main programs) and .py (subroutines) (Tested for Python 3.8 and higher)
 - MATLAB: .m (Tested for MATLAB 2020 and higher)

 **Note 2**: You are recommended to use the parallel version to accelerate preprocessing in case of a large dataset.

-**Note 3**: If you compare the absolute stress drops calculated using the Python and MATLAB versions, you may notice very minor difference; this is because when calculating the spectra, the Python version is using a different package than the MATLAB one, which introduce slight differences in parameter selections.
-Such difference is too minor compared to the uncertainty and variability levels.
+**Note 3**: If you compare the absolute stress drops calculated using the Python and MATLAB versions, you may notice very minor differences; this is because the Python version uses a different package than the MATLAB one to calculate the spectra, which introduces slight differences in parameter selections.
+Such differences are nearly ignorable compared to the uncertainty and variability levels.

 ```
 DESC_Python/